Are you a mathematically minded person and possess good analytical abilities?

-Once you qualify, the next step is to learn the practical implementation of the technical actuarial knowledge (for valuing, pricing, accountabilities, solvency measurement, etc.) to a broad array of real-time problems across various business settings.
+Once you qualify, the next step is to learn the practical implementation of technical actuarial knowledge.
+It is for valuing, pricing, and solvency measurement to various real-time problems across different business settings.

-The Actuary program provides a holistic view of principles and concepts involved in actuarial work and enables students to apply the skills in different types of businesses.
+The Actuary program provides a holistic view of principles and concepts involved in actuarial work.
+It enables students to apply the skills in different types of businesses.

-Thus, a student gets an outline of the actuarial work in the development and continued administration of a financial product, scheme, or enterprise.
+Thus, a student gets an outline of the actuarial work in developing and continuing the administration of a financial product, scheme, or enterprise.

 There are a total of 4 subjects covered in the program.
 Two of which are taught by the below-mentioned universities: